EBI-Metagenomics/mgnify-metagenomics-360/docs/source/virify.rst

 You should see a list of **9 contigs** detected as viral and their taxonomic annotation in separate columns (partitioned by taxonomic rank).
 However, some do not have an annotation (e.g. **NODE_4...** and **NODE_5...**).

+|image2|\  Now on your computer on the left hand bar, select the folder icon.

+Navigate to Home --> virify_tutorial --> obs_results

     Open the gene map PDF files of the corresponding contigs to understand why some contigs were **not assigned** to a taxonomic lineage.
 You will see that for these cases, either there were not enough genes matching the HMMs, or there was disagreement in their assignment.

 |image5|\